AllenCell/EMT_image_analysis/basement_membrane_segmentation/ReadME.md

 This is done using the slurm cluster using Snakemake:
 ```
+# use environment goutham_snakemake on slurm for all snakemake related jobs

 # creates logs for snakemake - These same logs are also initated to run the basement membrane postprocessing
 python create_BM_snakemake_configs.py